Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News

 To develop effective remedies against the spread of disinformation and its consequences, it is essential to understand the underlying factors that lead individuals to share information.
-In this paper, we aim to advance this understanding by using a theoretical model to identify the conditions under which the spread of fake news is most likely to occur.
-Specifically, we characterize situations in which the sharing of fake news is disproportionately prevalent.
-We then analyze the implications for social welfare and evaluate the effectiveness of policies designed to reduce the dissemination of fake news.

-One important reason why individuals share information is to influence their social image, as shown by, for example, \cite{LeeMaGoh:2011}, \cite{LeeMa:2012}, and \cite{KuempelEtAl:2015}.
-By sharing exclusively high-quality information, individuals can signal that they are \emph{able}, that is, capable of discerning valuable information from dubious content.
+One important reason why individuals share information is to influence their social image, as shown by \cite{LeeMaGoh:2011}, \cite{LeeMa:2012}, and \cite{KuempelEtAl:2015}.
+By sharing exclusively high-quality information, individuals can signal that they are \emph{able}---that is, capable of discerning valuable information from dubious content.
 Conversely, sharing information that later turns out to be false can damage that image and lead to a loss of status.
-However, information sharing is not only a signal of ability; it can also be used to communicate one's \emph{worldview}.
-Sharing content with a particular slant or direction can serve as a signal of ideological alignment, indicating support for the perspective it promotes.
+However, information sharing is not only a signal of ability; it can also serve to communicate one's \emph{worldview}.
+Sharing content with a particular slant or direction can signal ideological alignment and indicate support for the perspective it promotes.